samjwill/nvim-unception/README.md

-Other Vim commands that do not involve editing files/directories may or may not work as expected from within the terminal emulator; I haven't done a ton of testing in this regard (the commands should be fine from the "host" session though).
-If using Neovim as your default editor for git, **for example, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.**
+Other Vim commands that do not involve editing files/directories may or may not work as expected from within the terminal emulator; I haven't done a ton of testing in this regard (the commands should be fine from the "host" session though). **If using Neovim as your default editor for git, for example, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.**

+Additionally, if any of the commands passed to the Neovim "host" session through the terminal buffer conflict with arguments provided to the host session, they probably won't work.

 # Installation